ucam-department-of-psychiatry/crate/docs/source/preprocessing/index.rst

 The overlap between names and English words is really tricky.

-- If you use all names from this set and exclude English words (e.g.
-  ``--filter-exclude english_words.txt medical_eponyms.txt``), you will remove
-  from the namelist (and thus NOT remove from text being nonspecifically scrubbed) names such as John (john is a noun) and Veronica (veronica is also a noun).
+- If you use all names from this set and exclude all valid English words (e.g. from a "valid answers in Scrabble or crosswords" list), you will remove from the namelist -- and thus NOT remove from text being nonspecifically scrubbed -- names such as John (john is a noun) and Veronica (veronica is also a noun).

-- If you keep all name in the exclusion namelist, though, you will scrub words like excellent, fought, friend, games, he, hope, husband, joyful, kitten, knuckle, libel, limp, lovely, man, memory, mood, music, no, power, powers, sad, stress, true, yes, you, young, zone (to list but a few); these are all names.
+- If you keep all names in the exclusion namelist, though, you will scrub words like excellent, fought, friend, games, he, hope, husband, joyful, kitten, knuckle, libel, limp, lovely, man, memory, mood, music, no, power, powers, sad, stress, true, yes, you, young, zone (to list but a few); these are all names.

+- A compromise may be to start with all names, remove medical eponyms, and remove *common* English words.
+CRATE provides tools to count words in a subset of the Project Gutenberg corpus.
+For example, removing English words that account for the top 99% of this corpus (and are also valid Scrabble clues) does this.
+The process is shown in the specimen usage below.

+Options:

+..  literalinclude:: _crate_fetch_wordlists_help.txt
+    :language: none

+Specimen usage:

+..  literalinclude:: crate_fetch_wordlists_specimen_usage.sh
+    :language: bash